pako-23/gtdd/README.md

 ## To start using gtdd

-Ensure you have a a working [Go environment], and execute the following commands.
+Ensure you have a working [Go environment], and execute the following commands.

 ```bash
 git clone https://github.com/pako-23/gtdd.git